goshevs/datediff/README.md

 - `step(years = varname1 months = varname2)`: move date forward by years and months
 - `step(months = varname2 days = varname3)`: move date forward by months and days

-Any variable specified in `step` has to exist and have a valid value.
-Valid values are all integer values.
+Any variable specified in `step` has to be present in the dataset and has to have valid values.
+Valid values are positive integers.

 <br>